climberbrad/building-elevator/README.md

 those requests.
 You can play with this by selecting a few floors like 6,7,11,12 and then when the elevator starts moving try adding 1,2,3 to the list.

-There are a series of unit tests that allow you to try different sorting algorithms and will return an `ElevatorStat` object which contains the current floor, ordered list of destinations and the total time it will take to complete the requests.

-A single test [findClosest in any direction with stat](src/SortingAlgo.test.ts) is the starting point if you are just looking to test logic purely around sending in an unsorted list of destinations (in any direction) and get back a stat object with the total time and destinations sorted by closest to the `currentFloor` followed by the closest to the next stop and so on.
+### Algorithm
+To access the elevator algorithms you can run the [tests](src/util/SearchUtil.test.ts).
+There is a test `Return Stat for trip` that will list out the closest stops and the total time. (example output below).

+The core algorithm is a binary search.
+Given a starting floor, `currentFloor` and an unsorted array of `destinations`, the binary sort will:
+1. sort the array
+2. split the destinations array in half
+3. locate the half which `currentFloor` is contained in `(currentFloor < array[len] && currentFloor > array[0])`
+4. recursively call itself with the smaller array and continue until `destinations` is only two items
+5. Once there are two items left we simply find the delta with `currentFloor` and return the closest.
+   (In a tie situation the default is to the lower floor)

 ```
 {
       currentFloor: 1,
-      destinations: [2, 4, 6, 7, 8,12, 15, 19, 20, 24],
+      destinations: [2, 4, 6, 7, 8, 12, 15, 19, 20, 24],
       totalTime: 230
 }
 ```